mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 nuclear blast sites, and high pressure environments like undersea trenches.
-The amount of protection increases with the Technology Level – as a rule of thumb, apply the HEV suit’s armor rating against any damage done by a hostile environment.
+The amount of protection increases with the Technology Level – as a rule of thumb, apply the HEV suit's armor rating against any damage done by a hostile environment.

 AblatAblat (TL 9): A cheap alternative to Reflec, ablat